 A long and varied career has provided Clifford J. Hendel with a broad base of experience – including both transactional and contentious work, in both common law and civil law jurisdictions, in both large and small firms, and in both private practice and adjudicative capacities – uniquely suited to maximize prospects for the effective management and resolution of international disputes.

-A member of the panels of many of the world’s leading arbitral institutions, Mr. Hendel is a member of a number of task forces of the ICC Commission on Arbitration and ADR, a Fellow of the Chartered Institute of Arbitrators, a member of the Executive Council of the European Advisory Board of the International Institute for Conflict Prevention & Resolution (CPR), a member of the Governing Board of the Club Español de Arbitraje and a founding moderator of ITAFOR, the ITA Latin American Arbitration Forum online discussion group.
+A member of the panels of many of the world’s leading arbitral institutions, Mr. Hendel is a member of the task force “Addressing Issues of Corruption in International Arbitration” of the ICC Commission on Arbitration and ADR, a Fellow of the Chartered Institute of Arbitrators, a member of the Executive Council of the European Advisory Board of the International Institute for Conflict Prevention & Resolution (CPR), a member of the Governing Board of the Club Español de Arbitraje and a founding moderator of ITAFOR, the ITA Latin American Arbitration Forum online discussion group.

-Recognized as “Most in Demand Arbitrator” in all Chambers & Partners Global Guides since 2009, he has been regularly recognized as a recommended individual in Arbitration, Corporate/M&A, Banking & Finance and related specialties in publications including Best Lawyers, The Legal 500, Who’s Who Legal and Leaders League.
+Recognized as “Most in Demand Arbitrator” in all Chambers & Partners Global Guides since 2009, he has been regularly recognized as a recommended individual in Arbitration, Corporate/M&A, Banking & Finance and related specialties in publications including Best Lawyers, Who’s Who Legal and Leaders League.